-The possible adverse effects on fertility in males and females in humans or experimental animals have not been adequately evaluated.
-However, DOXIL (doxorubicin hcl liposome injection) resulted in mild to moderate ovarian and testicular atrophy in mice after a single dose of 36 mg/kg (about twice the 50 mg/m² human dose on a mg/m² basis).
-Decreased testicular weights and hypospermia were present in rats after repeat doses ≥ 0.25 mg/kg/day (about one thirtieth the 50 mg/m² human dose on a mg/m² basis), and diffuse degeneration of the seminiferous tubules and a marked decrease in spermatogenesis were observed in dogs after repeat doses of 1 mg/kg/day (about one half the 50 mg/m² human dose on a mg/m² basis).
+Mutagenicity or carcinogenicity studies have not been conducted with DOXIL, however doxorubicin was shown to be mutagenic in the in vitro Ames assay, and clastogenic in multiple in vitro assays (CHO cell, V79 hamster cell, human lymphoblast, and SCE assays) and the in vivo mouse micronucleus assay.
+The possible adverse effects on fertility in animals have not been adequately evaluated.
+DOXIL resulted in mild to moderate ovarian and testicular atrophy in mice after administration of a single dose of 36 mg/kg (about 2 times the 50 mg/m² human dose on a mg/m² basis).
+Decreased testicular weights and hypospermia were observed in rats after repeat doses ≥ 0.25 mg/kg/day (about 0.03 times the 50 mg/m² human dose on a mg/m² basis), and diffuse degeneration of the seminiferous tubules and a marked decrease in spermatogenesis were observed in dogs after repeat doses of 1 mg/kg/day (about 0.4 times the 50 mg/m² human dose on a mg/m² basis).

 Use In Specific Populations

-DOXIL (doxorubicin hcl liposome injection) is embryotoxic at doses of 1 mg/kg/day in rats and is embryotoxic and abortifacient at 0.5 mg/kg/day in rabbits (both doses are about one-eighth the 50 mg/m² human dose on a mg/m² basis).
+DOXIL was embryotoxic at doses of 1 mg/kg/day in rats and was embryotoxic and abortifacient at 0.5 mg/kg/day in rabbits (both doses are about 0.12 times the recommended dose of 50 mg/m² human dose on a mg/m² basis).
 Embryotoxicity was characterized by increased embryo-fetal deaths and reduced live litter sizes.

-It is not known whether this drug is excreted in human milk.
-Because many drugs, including anthracyclines, are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from DOXIL (doxorubicin hcl liposome injection) , mothers should discontinue nursing prior to taking this drug.
+It is not known whether DOXIL is present in human milk.
+Because many drugs, including anthracyclines, are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from DOXIL, discontinue breastfeeding during treatment with DOXIL.

-The safety and effectiveness of DOXIL (doxorubicin hcl liposome injection) in pediatric patients have not been established.
+The safety and effectiveness of DOXIL in pediatric patients have not been established.

-Of the patients treated with DOXIL (doxorubicin hcl liposome injection) in the randomized ovarian cancer study, 34.7% (n=83) were 65 years of age or older while 7.9% (n=19) were 75 years of age or older.
-Of the 318 patients treated with DOXIL (doxorubicin hcl liposome injection) in combination with bortezomib for multiple myeloma, 37% were 65 years of age or older and 8% were 75 years of age or older.
+In Trial 6, of 318 patients treated with DOXIL in combination with bortezomib for multiple myeloma, 37% were 65 years of age or older and 8% were 75 years of age or older.
 No overall differences in safety or efficacy were observed between these patients and younger patients.